Tayzn/EZShop/README.md

 Make a change in `src/App.tsx`.
 Commit and push the change to the main branch and see if your deployment was successful.

+In the future, you will no longer need to use the `npm run deploy` command - you just need to have a successful push to the `main` branch and it'll automatically deploy!

 All your teammates will additionally need to make feature branches to add your names to the site, merging them as Pull Requests to main.
+Follow the instructions in the Canvas Assignment for more details.